Pandal: In Buddhism in Sri Lanka

 In a ritual unique to Sri Lanka, Vesak thorana pandals are set up during the Vesak festival, with illuminated panels illustrated with episodes from the life of the Gautama Buddha and Jathaka Katha or stories based on Buddhist culture.

 The fundamental concept of a Vesak Pandal is a creatively made, massive structure, decorated with a large number of lights and paintings mounted on a huge supporting structure.
 This supporting structure is traditionally built with Puwak Gasa (Areca nut trees).
 Creating the structure requires creativity, inventiveness and the high-level expertise of a number of artists and light-system electricians, not to mention funding and planning in advance.
 The goal is to create a very beautiful and colorful experience.
 Many different and dedicated groups of experts participating often pass down this work from generation to generation or master to student.
-With change of time, nowadays Pandols are constructed using Scaffolding, which doesn't require cutting down of "Puwak" Trees as a result.
+With change of time, nowadays pandals are constructed using scaffolding, which does not require cutting down of Puwak trees as a result.
 The most significant part of this display uses simple techniques in an intelligent way to create lighting on the front of the pandal.
 Most of the time this is a 2D structure.